 Is teamLab Planets suitable for toddlers and young children?

-Yes, though be aware some rooms are very dark and one exhibit involves wading through shallow water.
+Yes, though some rooms are very dark and one exhibit involves wading through shallow water.
 Most children love it.
-Bring a change of socks just in case the water sections get enthusiastic.
+Bring a change of socks in case the water sections get enthusiastic.

 What's the difference between teamLab Planets and teamLab Borderless?

-TeamLab Planets is smaller, more intimate, and entirely barefoot.
-TeamLab Borderless (currently at Azabudai Hills in Tokyo) is larger and a more sprawling walk-through experience.
-Both are excellent; Planets tends to land harder with younger children.
-Both are available via Klook with code ADAMANDLINDSKLOOK.
+teamLab Planets is smaller, more intimate, and entirely barefoot. teamLab Borderless at Azabudai Hills in Tokyo is larger and a more sprawling walk-through experience.
+Both are excellent.
+Planets tends to land harder with younger children.
+Both are bookable on Klook with code ADAMANDLINDSKLOOK.

 Is there a bag check at teamLab Planets?